-Each lab course is evaluated for 50 marks.
+Each lab course is evaluated for 70 marks.
 The examination shall be conducted by the laboratory teacher and another senior teacher concerned with the subject of the same/other department/Industry.
-The external examiner may be appointed by the Chief Superintendent in consultation with HOD as and when required.
+One examiner may be appointed by the Chief Superintendent in consultation with HOD as and when required.